 You brush.
 You floss.
-You go to the dentist regularly.
-But many common habits may take a toll on your teeth and gums—without you knowing.
+You go to the dentist every 6 months.
+But some other dental habits could be taking a toll on your teeth and gums.